top of page

 Our curriculum provides 6 levels of instruction that moves students through learning how to build with RoboThink proprietary building cells to using dc motors, switches, Arduino mainboards, IR sensors, servo motors and finally to coding the robots that the students build.
 Each lesson revolves around an interesting game or challenge to keep students engaged.
 We look forward to helping your young student become comfortable with robotics & coding all while building a passion for STEM!

-Chris Guerra - Oddity Improv
+Brian Jones - Oddity Improv

 Improv